ethyca/fidesops/docs/fidesops/docs/guides/saas_config.md

 #### Body
 The body can be static or use placeholders.
 If the placeholders to build the body are not found at request-time, the request will fail.

-**Special considerations for updates**
+**Placeholder options for updates**

-There are two useful placeholders that can be included in the body of an update:
+The following placeholders can be included in the body of an update:

-- `<masked_object_fields>` - the masked fields along with the masked value
+- `<masked_object_fields>` - any masked fields, along with their masked value
-- `<all_object_fields>` - all of the object fields including the masked fields/values
+- `<all_object_fields>` - all object fields, including the masked fields and values

+Fidesops will automatically fill in the value of these placeholders with the appropriate contents.

 **Example**

-Starting with this row we received from an access request
+An access request returned the following row:
 ```json
 {
   "id": 123,